-The company’s fitness trackers and smartwatches sell well for a reason.
-They are simple to use, reliable, look smart, provide great vitals statistics and have an excellent app behind them.
-For the average person who is interested in tracking their activity and does the occasional run here and there, any Fitbit fitness tracker will do the trick.
+If you’ve decided to walk more and shed those pounds, an activity tracker can be a great motivator.
+For the average person who is interested in tracking their fitness around the clock and does the occasional run here and there, any Fitbit fitness tracker will do.
 If you are a swimmer or are after something more sophisticated, Versa is the way to go.

 Fitbit Charge 3